Kevin T. Sutton

 Mr. Sutton is a graduate of Livonia Stevenson High School, Michigan State University, and the Case Western Reserve University School of Law.
 Mr. Sutton also completed the prestigious International Association of Defense Counsel (IADC) Trial Academy at Stanford University, a program focused on the development of trial advocacy skills for defense litigators.

-Mr. Sutton’s practice is focused on the defense of contested matters, including state and federal lawsuits filed against his clients, as well as claims of discrimination submitted to administrative agencies such as the Equal Employment Opportunity Commission (EEOC), the Michigan Department of Civil Rights (MDCR), and U.S. Department of Education Office of Civil Rights (OCR).
+Mr. Sutton’s practice is focused on the defense of contested matters, including state and federal lawsuits filed against his clients, as well as claims of discrimination and harassment submitted to administrative agencies such as the Equal Employment Opportunity Commission (EEOC), the Michigan Department of Civil Rights (MDCR), and U.S. Department of Education Office of Civil Rights (OCR).

-In addition to his efforts in the courtroom and with administrative agencies, Mr. Sutton regularly investigates allegations of employee/student harassment and conduct; advises his clients regarding their statutory obligations under Michigan’s Revised School Code, applicable special education laws, and other school-related statutes; and counsels his clients on labor and employment issues.
+In addition to his efforts in the courtroom and with administrative agencies, Mr. Sutton regularly investigates allegations of employee/student harassment and conduct; advises his clients regarding their statutory obligations under Michigan’s Revised School Code and federal law, applicable special education laws, and other school-related statutes; and counsels his clients on labor and employment issues.
 Mr. Sutton also focuses extensively on the development of organizational policies for his clients.

 Mr. Sutton often presents on topics relevant to his school clients, including transgender student rights, social media in schools, student/staff investigations, student privacy rights/FERPA, and student/staff discipline.
-On the issue of transgender student legal rights, Mr. Sutton is recognized as an expert, having been invited by the Michigan Department of Education to help develop guidance for supporting LGBTQ students.
+On the issue of transgender student rights, Mr. Sutton is recognized as a legal expert, having been invited by the Michigan Department of Education to help develop guidance for supporting LGBTQ students.
 Mr. Sutton has presented to education groups across the State of Michigan on this important topic.

 Mr. Sutton has also served as an Adjunct Professor at Oakland University, teaching Education Law (EA 742) to students pursuing their Ed.S. degree through OU’s Department of Educational Leadership.

 Mr. Sutton – an avid MSU and Detroit sports fan — lives in Livonia with his wife, Lauren, a public elementary school teacher, and their two children.
-When he’s not working, he can be found coaching youth baseball, watching his kids participate in sports, biking a trail, or kayaking a river somewhere in Michigan.
+When he’s not working, he can be found watching his kids participate in sports, biking a trail, or kayaking a river somewhere in Michigan.